aalacy/storelocatore-scrapers/apify/nomihd/storelocator/freepeople_com/README.md

 Please make sure that:
 * Your scraper can be run successfully by executing https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/run_scraper.sh
 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

+use --ignore StreetAddressHasNumber as it's not available on the website for some records

+use --ignore StreetAddressHasStateName as it's throwing error even there's no state name in it.

+--ignore StoreNumberColumnValidator as some stores do not have any store_url and on the main page, there's no storeNumber